rricharz/baudrate/README.md

 session to connect to a host from within cool-retro-term

-Unfortunately cool-retro-term does not allow to simulate a baud rate of the connection is done with telnet instead of a serial line.
+Unfortunately cool-retro-term does not allow to simulate a baud rate if the connection is done with telnet instead of a serial line.
 This program adds this feature.
 It also works together with the standard terminal (console), and any program producing output on stdout.